fachrihawari/lecture-vector-search/readme.md

 After seeding your data, set up a vector search index in MongoDB Atlas:

 1. Navigate to your MongoDB Atlas cluster
-2. Go to the "Search" tab
+2. Go to the "Search & Vector Search" tab
 3. Click "Create Search Index"
 4. Select "JSON Editor"
 5. Use this configuration: